reactioncommerce/reaction-docs/developer/tutorial/customization.md

 ## Using Custom Layouts

-_Some of the concepts in this section will be easier to understand if you have read this section of the Meteor Guide_: http://guide.meteor.com/blaze.html
+_Some of the concepts in this section will be easier to understand if you have read [Blaze](http://guide.meteor.com/blaze.html) section of the
+Meteor Guide_

 ### Purpose: